Disclination

 In crystallography, a disclination is a line defect in which there is compensation of an angular gap.
 They were first discussed by Vito Volterra in 1907, who provided an analysis of the elastic strains of a wedge disclination.
 By analogy to dislocations in crystals, the term, disinclination, was first used by Charles Frank and since then has been modified to its current usage, disclination.
-They have since been analyzed in some detail particularly by Roland deWit.

-Disclinations are characterized by an angular vector (called a Frank vector), and the line of the disclination.
-When the vector and the line are the same they are sometimes called wedge disclinations which are common in decahedral nanoparticles.
-When the Frank vector and the line of the disclination are at right angles they are called twist disclinations.
-As pointed out by John D. Eshelby there is an intricate connection between disclinations and dislocations, with dislocation motion moving the position of a disclination.
+As pointed out by John D. Eshelby, there is an intricate connection between disclinations and dislocations, with dislocation motion moving the position of a disclination.

-Disclinations occur in many different materials, ranging from liquid crystals to decahedral and icosahedral nanoparticles, and in elastically distorted materials.
+Disclinations occur in many different materials, including liquid crystals, nanoparticles with decahedral or icosahedral symmetries, and in elastically distorted materials.

+Types

+Disclinations are characterized by an angular vector, called a Frank vector (similarly to Burgers vector in dislocations), and the disclination line.
+When the Frank vector and the disclination line are perpendicular, they are called twist disclinations (similarly to edge dislocations).
+When the vector and the disclination line are parallel, they are called wedge disclinations (similarly to screw dislocations), which are common in decahedral nanoparticles.